 There is not a lot of research in the connection between air purifiers and lung cancer, at least from the perspective of treating the disease and reducing breathing issues.
 However, air purifiers are known to enhance lung function in general, so they may be beneficial for cancer patients as well.

-On the other hand, there is significant evidence that air purifiers can reduce the risk of lung cancer.
-So while we don’t really know precisely what air purifiers can do for lung cancer patients, we do know they improve lung function in general and can lower the risk of developing lung cancer.
+While we don’t know precisely what air purifiers can do for lung cancer patients, we do know air purifiers can improve lung function in general and can lower the risk of developing lung cancer.

 What Types of Air Purifiers Work Well for Respiratory Issues?Choosing the right room air purifier for respiratory issues will largely depend on the type of condition you have.